NHLBI-MR/ISMRM2019_demo/GE_converter_demo/ge_to_ismrmrd_converter/README.md

 Orchestra conversion tools

-## To build and install the tools to convert GE raw files into ISMRMRD files:
+## Steps and commands to build and install the tools, convert GE raw files into ISMRMRD files, and perform reconstructions using the Gadgetron:

 1. Start the container for this portion of the demo with a command something like: